adelowo/portfolio/_posts/2015-12-16-build-a-mvc-framework-with-AuraPHP-and-Twig.md

 ## Twig

-> Twig is a templating engine and helps us seperate our template files for reusability and maintainance.
+> Twig is a templating engine and helps us separate our template files for reusability and maintenance.
 I already [wrote a post on the benefits of using a template engine]({{site.baseurl}}/blog/2015/12/14/the-need-to-use-a-template-engine).

 ### Installation